hrydgard/ppsspp-site/docs/development/homebrew-development.md

 However, don't forget the extra steps you have to do to get psplink going: https://pspdev.github.io/psplink/windows.html

-A step is missing, too: `winget install --interactive --exact dorssel.usbipd-win`.
+A step is missing,: `winget install --interactive --exact dorssel.usbipd-win`.